Have you ever tried cakes with sour cream? Well, you must try this chocolate sour cream pound cake!

 Can you replace brown sugar with white sugar?

 - Yes, technically you can replace brown sugar with white sugar.
-However, do note that the brown sugar in this chocolate sour cream pound cake recipe contributes to the deep molasses-like flavor of the chocolate cake.
+Do note that the brown sugar in this chocolate sour cream pound cake recipe contributes to the deep molasses-like flavor of the chocolate cake.
 When combined with sour cream, it adds to the rich taste of the cake.
 Substituting this with white sugar means your cake will miss out on this flavor.

 - When substituting, use granulated sugar (finer sugar granules) rather than the regular white sugar.